Skip to main content

 Billing FAQs

-Head over to the Subscriptions tab of the Admin Portal.
-Here you can view your total usage (aggregated across all projects in your organization) and upcoming invoice total for your current billing cycle.
-Data in this view updates once a day.
+Go to your organization in the PowerSync Dashboard and open the Plan Usage section.
+This shows your total usage (aggregated across all projects) for your current billing cycle.
+Data updates once a day.

-You can update your billing details in the Billing tab of the Admin Portal.
+Update your billing details in the Plans & Billing section of the PowerSync Dashboard at the organization level.

-You can review your historic invoices directly in the Stripe Customer Portal, by signing in with your billing email here.
-We may surface these in the Admin Portal in the future.
+Review your historic invoices in the Stripe Customer Portal by signing in with your billing email here.
+We may surface these in the Dashboard in the future.

-Under the updated pricing for Pro and Team plans:
+Under the updated pricing for Pro and Team plans, the following metrics are billed:

 • Replication operations (count)